nickhalmagyi/nickhalmagyi.github.io/_posts/2018-08-15-multiprocessing-in-python.md

 However before you've left the city walls, these three little monsters in the back seat have erupted into an full-scale, apocalyptic meltdown because they cannot agree which Ariana Grande video to watch next.
+Each child is grabbing at the Ipad and clicking on a new video clip, its totally out of control.

 **Parent 1**: Oh no, this family holiday is looking really grim!
 **Parent 2**: Dang it, lets just buy them one each, that'll keep em quiet.